slimndap/wp-theatre/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Turn your Wordpress website into an event/show/concert-driven website.
+Add event listings to your Wordpress website.
+Perfect for theaters, music venues, museums, conference centers and performing artists.

 == Description ==

-This plugin is aimed at theme developers.
-It gives you the core-functionality needed for websites of theatres, stages or performers.

-After installations the functionality can easily be extend using other frameworks (eg. the [Pods Framework](http://pods.io/)).

-__Compatibility__
+This plugin gives you the ability to manage seasons, productions and event in Wordpress and comes with all necessary shortcodes and widgets to show your events on your website.

+Theme developers get three new PHP objects (Season, Production and Event) which they can use to further integrate Theatre into their theme.
+Each PHP object comes with a wide variety of smart methods and can be extended with your own methods.

+It is also possible to extend the functionality with other popular plug-ins.

+__Scope__

 The Theatre plugin is kept as simple as possible so it can be used for a wide variety of event websites.